mkgold/dhintro19/dhintro19.md

 <hr />

+**Final Projects**
-**Final Projects:** Students may choose between **a)** writing a conventional seminar paper related to some aspect of our course readings; or **b)** crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester.
+Students may choose between **a)** writing a conventional seminar paper related to some aspect of our course readings; or **b)** crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester.
 Guidelines for the proposal will be distributed later in the semester.

 **Grading**